andy-she-hoi/AWS-CICD/README.md

 Choose the S3 bucket.

 The bucket name should match the name that appears in the Name box.
-In the Choose S3 bucket list, the bucket name appears with the Amazon S3 website endpoint for the Region where the bucket was created, for example, s3-website-ap-southeast-2.amazonaws.com (example.link).
+In the Choose S3 bucket list, the bucket name appears with the Amazon S3 website endpoint for the Region where the bucket was created

+_for example, s3-website-ap-southeast-2.amazonaws.com (example.link)_

 Choose S3 bucket lists a bucket if: